upr-fvx/universal-pokemon-randomizer-fvx/docs/_wikipages/3ds_games.md

 These steps below assume that you have a randomized CXI, created as described in [this section](#guide-for-creating-a-randomized-game).

-1. If you loaded a game update in the randomizer, make sure that Citra has the same version of that game update installed.
+1. If you loaded a game update in the Randomizer, make sure that Citra has the same version of that game update installed.
 If you did *not* load a game update, then make sure that Citra *also* does not have any game updates for the game installed.
 The [Managing game updates in Citra](#managing-game-updates-in-citra) section will help you with this.
 2. In Citra, select File -> Load File..., then load the CXI you created earlier

 ## Guide for playing your randomized LayeredFS directory on the Citra emulator

 These steps below assume that you have a randomized LayeredFS directory, created as described in [this section](#guide-for-creating-a-randomized-game).

-1. If you loaded a game update in the randomizer, make sure that Citra has the same version of that game update installed.
+1. If you loaded a game update in the Randomizer, make sure that Citra has the same version of that game update installed.
 If you did *not* load a game update, then make sure that Citra *also* does not have any game updates for the game installed.
 The [Managing game updates in Citra](#managing-game-updates-in-citra) section will help you with this.
 2. In Citra, right-click the game in the game list and select "Open Mods Location"
 2. Navigate to where you saved your LayeredFS directory; you should see a folder whose name consists of sixteen hexadecimal digits which vary depending on the game.
 Copy what's *within* the LayeredFS directory and paste it in the mod folder that you opened in the last step.
 You're doing it correctly if you're copying over a "romfs" directory and a file called "code.bin"
 3. Double-click on the game in the game list to load the now-modified game